thrackle-io/rules-engine/docs/contributorGuides/PR_CHECKLIST.md

 1. Change Ticket status to Ready For Review
 2. Post PR notification in #engineering-prs in Slack and tag relevant reviewer(s)
+3. All tasking comes from the Software Engineering Jira Board and should be documented such that a co-worker may replicate the work.
+This may be as simple as a “follow the README instructions to start the application” or as complex as a new document outlining how to launch an application and access it.
+Each ticket should contain or reference this information in the Developer Functional Test field prior to being marked for peer review.
+Verbose details are preferred over sparse details.

 ## Build and Test